 Artificial intelligence, wearable sensors, virtual reality, medical robots – these disruptive technologies are completely changing the way patients and doctors think and act about healthcare.
-Silicon Valley investor Vinod Khosla once said technology would replace 80% of doctors in the future, because machines will be more accurate, objective and cheaper than the average doctor.
-He added that we eventually would not need doctors at all.
+Silicon Valley investor Vinod Khosla once said that technology would replace 80 percent of doctors in the future because machines will be more accurate, objective and cheaper than the average doctor.
+We would not need doctors at all eventually, he added.

 I disagree.
-Instead, technology in some specialties will finally allow doctors to focus on what makes them good physicians: treating patients and innovating, while automation does the repetitive part of the work.
-There are at least six specialties in healthcare which will benefit from technological revolution.
+Instead, technology in some specialties will finally allow doctors to focus on what makes them good physicians: treating patients and innovating, while automation will do the repetitive part of the work.

 1) General practice

-Many doctors choose this specialty today because in doing so they have a chance to make a long-term impact on someone’s life.
-And it is true that GPs enjoy tremendous trust from their patients.
+Many doctors choose this specialty today to make a long-term impact on someone’s life.
+And it is true: GPs enjoy tremendous trust from their patients.
 But seeing someone only when they are feeling sick makes it difficult to prevent disease and ensure someone’s well-being.
-It is even harder to do so when waiting rooms are overcrowded, and you only have 15 minutes to diagnose illness, design a therapy and offer health advice.
+It is even harder to do so when waiting rooms are overcrowded, and you only have a few minutes to diagnose illness, design a therapy and offer health advice.

-Ob/GYN physicians today have a very limited window of time for assessing the status and health of a baby or the pregnant mother.
-Wearable devices that monitor the mother’s and the child’s vital signs will ensure that in case of an emergency, delivering care will not depend on the mother’s luck.
+Pediatrics today have a very limited window of time for assessing the status and health of a baby or the pregnant mother.
+Wearable devices that monitor the mother’s and the child’s vital signs will ensure that in the case of an emergency, delivering care will not depend on the mother’s luck.

-Though from an ethical point of view it is a very controversial area, cheap genome sequencing from the mother’s blood and genome editing methods like CRISPR might well make it possible for Ob/GYNs to correct any genetic conditions in utero.
+Though from an ethical point of view it is a very controversial area, cheap genome sequencing from the mother’s blood and genome editing methods like CRISPR might well make it possible for pediatricians to correct any genetic conditions in utero.
 It might also lead to designer babies.
 With the same method, cheap whole-genome sequencing, pediatricians could also access a vast amount of data to diagnose and treat children.

 This specialty will bring science fiction technologies to patients in the near future.
 Retinal implants might give vision back to those who lost it or grant humans supervision augmenting what we can do.
 Digital contact lenses could transform both how we look at the world while also revolutionizing certain areas such as diabetes care.
-For example, Google teamed up with Novartis, to produce digital, multi-sensor contact lens which will be able to measure blood sugar levels.
+For example, Google teamed up with Novartis, to produce digital, multi-sensor contact lenses which is designed to be able to measure blood sugar levels.

 5) Sports medicine and rehabilitation

-This specialty will pave the way for personalized medicine.
-Already, oncologists customize therapies based on the patient’s genetic background and their tumor’s molecular makeup.
+This specialty will pave the way for precision medicine and targeted treatments.
+Oncologists already customize therapies based on patients’ genetic background and their tumors’ molecular makeup.
 Cheaper genome sequencing and measuring blood biomarkers are speeding up this process.
 Companies like the spin-off venture of Illumina called GRAIL are developing fluid biopsies.
 These are blood tests able to detect all types of cancer from a very early stage.
-By being able to filter tumor cells from blood samples, tumors could soon be diagnosed earlier and analyzed without costly surgery.
+By being able to filter tumor cells from blood samples, doctors could soon diagnose and analyze tumors earlier and without costly surgery.

 More Time for Patients and Better Insight into Disease

 All in all, many jobs will be taken over by robots and automation in the coming years.
-But awesome opportunities will also emerge, especially in medicine – if only physicians can acquire new skills and improve their existing ones.
-Many specialties will have more time for patients, and better insight into disease.
+But awesome opportunities will also emerge, especially in medicine.
+Physicians need to acquire new skills and improve their existing ones.
+In many specialties, physicians will have more time for patients and better insight into diseases.
 Thus, it is up to each of us to hone our skills and make ourselves irreplaceable in this brave, disruptive new world of healthcare.